DHTMLX/docs-todolist/docs/api/methods/serialize_method.md

 ### Description

-@short: Serializes data of To do list into a JSON object
+@short: Serializes data of To Do List into a JSON object

 ### Usage